Best Titan Build Destiny 2: PVE Build Guide

 Despite what its description states, it does a lot more than that.
 There are tons of things that get affected by this mod but aren’t listed in its vague description.
 What occurs is that any weapon that causes some sort of explosion, benefits greatly and gets a huge damage boost.
 Some weapons are meant to work with it; however, others are a bit surprising.

 There are a lot of other mods that go well with this build but we’ll touch on them a little later.
-For now, let’s take a look at the weapons that we are going to be pairing alongside Energy Accelerant.
-All three of our weapons in this build will take full advantage of this mod.
+For now, let’s take a look at the weapons that I am going to be pairing alongside Energy Accelerant.
+All three of my weapons in this build will take full advantage of this mod.

 The primary weapon of choice will be the beloved hand cannon; Fatebringer.
 This hand cannon just came back into Destiny 2, and it’s available from the vault of glass raid.
 It is an extremely unique hand cannon and can role with the perk “Firefly”.
 This perk goes hand to hand with the mod discussed before.
 It deals solar damage and can roll on kinetic weapons like Fatebringer.
 You can also potentially get a fast reload if you get a precision kill with this perk.